 What is title fraud?

-Does title fraud only happen on vacant properties?
+Does fraudulent listing activity only happen on vacant properties?

 No, but vacant properties are the most vulnerable.

 Real estate professionals can play a critical role as the first line of defense—educating clients, spotting red flags and pointing them toward fraud prevention tools.
-Practices may vary based on state and local law.
+Contact your broker if you have additional concerns.

 RESOURCES